uo-ec607/lectures/README.md

 If you just want to read the lecture slides or HTML notebooks in your browser, then you should simply scroll down to the [Lecture outline and quicklinks](https://github.com/uo-ec607/lectures#lecture-outline-and-quicklinks) section below.
 Completed lectures will be hyperlinked (in blue) as soon as they have been added.
 Remember to check back in regularly to get any updates.

 If you actually want to run the analysis and code on your own system (highly recommended), then you will need to download the material to your local machine.
-The best way to do this, while making sure that you still stay up to date with any changes, is to clone this repo via Git and then pull regularly to get updates.
+The best way to do this is to clone the repo via Git and then pull regularly to get updates.
 Please take a look at [these slides](https://raw.githack.com/uo-ec607/lectures/master/02-git/02-Git.html) if you are unfamiliar with Git or are unsure how to do any of that.
-Once that's done, you will find each lecture contained its own a numbered folder (e.g. `01-intro`).
-The lectures are written in R Markdown and then exported to HMTL format.
+Once that's done, you will find each lecture contained in a numbered folder (e.g. `01-intro`).
+The lectures themselves are written in R Markdown and then exported to HMTL format.
 Click on the HTML files if you just want to view the slides or notebooks.

+## I've spotted a mistake or would like to contribute

+Please [open a new issue](https://help.github.com/articles/creating-an-issue/).
+Better yet, please [submit an upstream pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+I'm very grateful for any contributions, but may be slow to respond while this course is still be developed.
+Similarly, I am unlikely to help with software troubleshooting or conceptual difficulties for non-enrolled students.
+Others may feel free to jump in, though.

+## Are you willing to teach a version of this course at my university?

+Possibly.
+Please contact me if you would like to discuss.

 ## Lecture outline and quicklinks